Trentham’s police complex is thought to have had only a single cell until 1879, when a rod-and-slab portable double cell arrived from Kyneton.

 The nick of time

-With thanks to Trentham & District Historical Society.
-The little weatherboard cottage at 3 Camp St served as Trentham’s police station from 1866 to 1984.
-That it remains on the site is largely due to Sgt Jack Burke, who was in charge at Trentham from 1961 to 1988.
-During the 1980s, he resisted pressure to […]
+The little weatherboard cottage at 3 Camp St was Trentham’s police station from 1866 to 1984.
+That it is still standing today is largely due to Sgt Jack Burke.

 Welcome to Popple Town